jeremiah-shaulov/water/README.md

 function RdStream.unread(chunk: Uint8Array): void;
 ```
 Push chunk to the stream, so next read will get it.
-Chunk contents are copied to the internal buffer.
+This creates internal buffer, and copies the chunk contents to it.

 - **[Symbol.asyncIterator], values**